Death toll from Madagascar boat accident rises to 64 | Law-Order

 - Madagascar

-A boat accident off the coast of northeastern Madagascar killed at least 64 people, and searches were underway for 24 missing passengers, the maritime agency said on Wednesday.
+At least 64 people have died in a boat accident off the coast of northeastern Madagascar and searches were underway for 24 missing passengers, the maritime agency said on Wednesday.

-Fifty people were found alive, the Maritime and River Port Agency said.
+Fifty survivors were found, the Maritime and River Port Agency said.
+The vessel, a cargo ship that was not authorized to transport people, was overloaded and water flooded the engine, said Mamy Randrianavony, director of operations at sea at the Maritime and River Port Agency (APMF).

+It sank late on Monday night with 138 people onboard, APMF said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)